 Red Chili Pepper Flakes – this is a sweet-tasting dish due to the cherry tomatoes.
 Red pepper flakes add some heat to this dish.
 The amount used is entirely up to how hot you want the dish to taste.

 Fresh Basil Leaves – this is another aromatic added essentially for its flavors.
 Basil and tomatoes work great when paired together.

 Vegetable Bouillon Cube – bouillon cubes are basically dehydrated broth and stock made into cubes.
 They require being dissolved in order to use them.

-- Salt and Black Pepper – to flavor dish
+Salt and Black Pepper – to flavor the dish.

-- Parmesan Cheese – grate on top of dish as an additional garish but totally optional.
+Parmesan Cheese – grate on top of the dish as an additional garnish but totally optional.

 How To Make Spinach and Cherry Tomato Pasta

 - Put a large pot of water on a boil.
 Add the bouillon cube and make sure it melts, add pasta, and cook following package directions.

 - Cook the pasta while you heat up olive oil in a large skillet and prepare your sauce by toasting the garlic for 30 seconds, then add the cherry tomatoes and basil.

 - Add 1/4 cup of the pasta water to the mix.

-- Then add the pasta along with black pepper, red pepper flakes, and a little salt, and stir to combine with the sautéed cherry tomatoes.
+- Then add the cooked pasta along with black pepper, red pepper flakes, and a little salt, and stir to combine with the sautéed cherry tomatoes.
 Check the tomato sauce for salt, and add more if needed.

 - Grated Parmesan cheese can be served with this dish if you want.
 It is completely optional.